fabianlindfors/restate/README.md

 The point of Restate is to help build systems which are:

-- **Debuggable:** All state transitions are tracked, making it easy to trace how a database object ended up in its current state and what triggered its transitions.
+- **Debuggable:** All state transitions are tracked, making it easy to trace how a database object ended up in its current state and what triggered its transitions (an admin interface is in the works).
 - **Understandable:** All business logic is encoded in state transitions and consumers, making it easy to understand the full behavior of your system.
 Writing decoupled code also becomes easier with consumers.
 - **Reliable:** Consumers are automatically retried on failure and change data capture is used to ensure no transitions are missed.